-In the communities of Blackwater and Arrow Rock in Missouri, Otelco is retiring copper from its outside plant and replacing the entire copper infrastructure with fiber to every premise.
-With this deployment, the customer’s existing copper-fed voice and data service is simply replaced with fiber-fed service that mirrors the previous copper service.
+In the communities of Blackwater and Arrow Rock in Missouri, OTELCO is retiring copper from its outside plant and replacing the entire copper infrastructure with Lightwave fiber to the premise.
+With this deployment, the customer’s existing copper-fed voice and data service are simply replaced with fiber-fed service that mirrors the previous copper service.

 In Alabama, OTELCO is building fiber infrastructure with slack loops that will allow the installation of splicing enclosures for fiber to be cut and spliced as customers along the distribution route sign on for service.
 Until recently, OTELCO was using outside contractors to run the distribution fiber and using in-house staff to do the splicing necessary to prepare the Lightwave fiber network for service.
 That method was consuming a substantial amount of time for crews devoted to this network preparation.

 In an effort to increase the number of installs to keep up with demand, OTELCO is using an utside contractor to perform the splicing to prepare the network, freeing up more time for our technicians to perform customer installations.
 OTELCO is also using this deployment method in Cornwall, Vermont, where preliminary work has already begun on a 131 home fiber project near the Middlebury line.